MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

 ### *Bloc of timely graduates*

-This is the bloc of timely graduates required by our metric.
+We now have the bloc of timely graduates required by our metric.
 We add a `bloc` variable with the value “grad” and ensure we have unique rows.

 ``` r
 DT[, bloc := "grad"]